prs-group/make_projections/README.md

 make install
 ```

-Please make sure the CMAKE_INSTALL_PREFIX/etc directory exists before running make_projections for the first time.
-Make_projections will ask you for the default gaussian submit command where %s is replaced by the job input name.
+Please make sure the CMAKE_INSTALL_PREFIX/etc directory exists before running make_projection for the first time.
+Make_projection will ask you for the default gaussian submit command where %s is replaced by the job input name.
 The user is then for the default file extension of the gaussian output file.
 A config file is then created in CMAKE_INSTALL_PREFIX/etc/config.yml

 If you want to compute high level single points you should edit the config.yml file.
 The syntax for the generation of input file and the extraction of the energy is described in the config file.